operator-framework/java-operator-sdk/CONTRIBUTING.md

 ### Code style

-The SDK modules and samples codes following the Java Google code style.
+The SDK modules and samples are formatted to follow the Java Google code style.
 On every `compile` the code gets formatted automatically, however to have less hassle you can import one of the following code style schemes based on the IDE you use: